Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 ![[Pasted image 20250720200546.png]]

 Feel free to explore other functionalities of Postman yourself.
 Apart from being able to send API requests in a graphical user interface, you can also form a collection of requests for reuse and structured testing.
 Postman also comes with collaboration tools that can come in handy when developing in a team.
-Alternatives to Postman include [Hoppscotch](https://hoppscotch.io/) and [Insomnia](https://insomnia.rest/), among others[^11], all with similar core functionalities.
+Alternatives to Postman include [Hoppscotch](https://hoppscotch.io/) and [Insomnia](https://insomnia.rest/), [among others](https://apisyouwonthate.com/blog/http-clients-alternatives-to-postman/), all with similar core functionalities.

 ### Interact with APIs with Python

-To interact with APIs in a Python program, a universal method is to use the `requests` package[^12].
+To interact with APIs in a Python program, a universal method is to use the [`requests` package](https://docs.python-requests.org/en/latest/index.html).
 It is not a built-in package and you will have to install it with a package manager of your choice.

 Below is an example of sending a `GET` request:
 ```python